hoangvux116/get-Top-quest-Stack/README.md

-# get top voted Questions on StackOverflow
+# get top voted Questions on Stack Overflow
-This script is used for getting repositoes of a certain
+This script is used for getting voted questions on Stack Overflow

 ## How to run:
 1. Open terminal, run ```cd ~ && git clone https://github.com/hoangvux116/get-Top-quest-Stack```